garland3/waterproject/readme.md

 ```

 I added a static IP on my home network to the raspberry pi so I can access the web interface from any device on my network.

+## Future

+* edit schedule
+* add more devices
+* measure the water level
+* add a camera to take pictures of the garden
+* pull weather data to adjust watering schedule
+* add some unit and integration testing